Why Get Baptized?

 — Acts 24:25

-When the Holy Spirit brings conviction to the heart, one of Satan’s most effective strategies is to cause that person to put off making a decision until a more convenient time, which never comes.
-Don’t put off baptism because you are not “good enough” or don’t feel “clean.”
-We begin our Christian walk as babies, not adults, and if babies waited to attempt to walk until certain they would never fall, they would never learn to walk.
-So if the Holy Spirit is prompting you to be baptized, the Bible invites you to make plans today without delay.
+When the Holy Spirit brings conviction to the heart, one of Satan’s most effective strategies is to tempt that person to delay their decision until a more convenient time—a time that never comes.
+Postponing baptism because of a feeling of not being “good enough” is unwise.
+We begin our Christian walk as spiritual infants, not mature adults, and if babies waited to attempt walking until they were certain they would never fall, they would never learn to walk.
+So if the Holy Spirit is prompting you to be baptized, the Bible invites you to make plans today—without delay.

 How does God feel about a baptized person?